 Dinah grew up on the East Coast, outside Boston and New York City, and graduated from a small public high school just north of Manhattan.
 She earned her Bachelor’s at Yale and a Certificate of Acting from the Neighborhood Playhouse School, eventually moving to Los Angeles where, among other roles, she landed the long-recurring part of Nurse Shirley on NBC’s critically acclaimed series, ER.
 Dinah’s continued to work on stage, in film, and on television, playing a wide range of roles in theatre and musical theatre, and guest-starring on series too many to mention, among them Law and Order, Without a Trace, The Sarah Connor Chronicles, and Sons of Anarchy.
 She’s taught in acting programs at Universities all over the country, and is the co-author, with Mary Lou Belli, of Acting for Young Actors (Random House).
 Dinah's memoir, Bigger than Life, was published in the American Lives Series at the University of Nebraska Press, and excerpted for the “Lives” column in The New York Times Sunday Magazine.
-Her memoir-in-essays, The Object Parade, was published by Counterpoint Press.
-The senior nonfiction editor at the Los Angeles Review of Books, Dinah also serves as core faculty for the Bennington Writing Seminars (where she took an MFA in Creative Nonfiction in 2003), and for the Rainier Writing Workshop at Pacific Lutheran University.
-She's written essays and reviews for literary journals, anthologies, and newspapers, print and online, and was especially mentioned in the Pushcart Anthology XXXIV.
-She lives with her husband in Echo Park, close enough to Dodger Stadium to hear the roar of the crowd.
+Her memoir-in-essays, The Object Parade, was published by Counterpoint Press, and she co-edited Brief Encounters: A Collection of Contemporary Nonfiction for W. W. Norton with the late Judith Kitchen.
+An editor-at-large at the Los Angeles Review of Books, Dinah also serves as core faculty for the Bennington Writing Seminars (where she took an MFA in Creative Nonfiction in 2003).
+She's written essays and reviews for literary journals, anthologies, and newspapers, print and online, and was especially mentioned in the Pushcart Anthology XXXIV and in Best American Essays 2017.
+She’s working on a book about coffee for Bloomsbury’s Object Lessons Series, and she lives with her husband in Echo Park, close enough to Dodger Stadium to hear the roar of the crowd.

 Theatrical Resume Resume (Adobe PDF format)